ediboc/EA-test/README.md

 #### Notebook: 1-3ExploratoryAnalisys.ipynb
-This notebook join the files CompleteCSVDataset.csv and CompleteJSONDataset.csv and make analysis of metrics by language
+This notebook join the files CompleteCSVDataset.csv and CompleteJSONDataset.csv and make analysis of metrics by language CompleteDataLanguage.csv: is the join of players files (CSV) and language (JSON).

 #### EAplayers.sqlite3: sqlite database